Abdelrhman-Samir-99/Projects/Multiple Traveling Salespersons With Drones/README.md

     + The drone can lift at most one item.
     + The drone can lift any kind of product.
     + The drone will always return/leave the vehicle at a customer.
-    + There is battery limits on the drone.
+    + There are battery limits on the drone.
 + Neglecting the weather.

 ## Suggested Solution ##
-Divided the problem into smaller sub-problems then we can merge these solutions.
+Divided the problem into smaller sub-problems, then we can merge these solutions.
 + Clustering the customers into **N** clusters where:
     + **N** is the number of vehicles.
-    + Every customer exist in one and only one cluster.
+    + Every customer exists in one and only one cluster.
 + Considering using only the vehicles (like the famous TSP problem)
-    + Implemented 2-Approximation heuristic for large number of cities.
+    + Implemented 2-Approximation heuristic for a large number of customers.
     + Used genetic algorithms to optimize the solution of the heuristic.
 + Using the drone on the approximated path of the previous step
     + Followed a constructive manner